-In the WC, the proportion of people reporting MA ('tik') as their primary substance of use increased significantly to 44% compared to the previous period.
-The mean age of users presenting with MA as their primary drug of use in the WC was 31 years.
-Compared with a mean age of 19 in 2004, this may suggest a reduction in the number of adolescents using the drug as the proportion of new (first) admissions remains fairly stable.
-MA users admitted to treatment were more likely to be Coloured (74%) and male (71%).
-Most reported smoking the drug (97%) and only four MA users reported injecting the drug.
-Of the MA users, 49% reported daily use of the drug and a further 34% reported using MA 2-6 days per week.
-Overall, 59% of all users reported mathematications are primary or secondary substance of use, remaining stable compared to the previous period (Figure
+In the WC, the proportion of people reporting MA ('tik') as their primary substance of use slightly decreased to 40%, while it the EC it increased significantly to 37% compared to the previous period.
+The mean age of users presenting with MA as their primary drug of use in the WC was 32 years and 25 years in the EC.
+Compared with a mean age of 19 in 2004 in the WC, this may suggest a reduction in the number of adolescents using the drug as the proportion of new (first) admissions remains fairly stable.
+MA users admitted to treatment were more likely to be Coloured in the WC (75%) and Black African in the EC (84%).
+Most patients were male, however, in the WC up to 35% of MA users were female.
+Most reported smoking the drug (98%) and only six MA users reported injecting the drug.
+Of the

-Nyaope and whoonga are street names for heroin, often mixed with other regulated and unregulated substances.
+1 Nyaope and whoonga are street names for heroin, often mixed with other regulated and unregulated substances.
 In South Africa, it is usually sprinkled on cannabis and/or tobacco and the mixture is rolled into a cigarette or 'joint' and smoked.

-4).
+MA users, 51% reported daily use of the drug and a further 31% reported using MA 2-6 days per week.
+Overall, 55% of all users reporting for treatment in the WC and 48% in the EC reported MA either as a primary or secondary substance of use in the second half of 2020 (Figure 4).
 MA has been the most common primary substance of use for persons younger than 20 years in the WC since 2004.
-However, during this period it was reported as the most used primary substance among persons younger than 20 years followed by cannabis.
-For persons younger than 20 years, 52% reported MA as either a primary or secondary substance of use, increasing significantly compared to the previous period.
-In the EC, 25% of persons reported MA as a primary or secondary drug of use, decreasing significantly compared to the last period.
-Since the 2nd half of 2009,

-Port Elizabeth specifically has seen an increase in patients admitted for MA use.
-In other sites, few people reported MA as their primary or secondary drug of use, ranging from between 12% (KZN) to 16% in GT.
+For persons younger than 20 years, 29% reported MA as either a primary or secondary substance of use, decreasing significantly compared to the previous period.
+In the EC, 51% of persons younger than 20 years reported MA as a primary or secondary drug of use, increasing significantly compared to the last period.
+Since the 2nd half of 2009, Gqeberha specifically has seen an increase in patients admitted for MA use.
+In other sites, proportions of MA as their primary or secondary drug of use have also increased compared to the previous period, ranging from between 8% (NR) to 30% in the CR.

-In GT the number of people reporting CAT as their primary substance of use remained high (n=173) relative to other sites.
-A total of 7% in the EC, 8% in KZN, 9% in GT reported CAT as either their primary or secondary drug of use.
+In GT, the number of people reporting CAT as their primary substance of use remained high (n=419) relative to other sites.
+A total of 4% in the NR and 13% in GT and CR reported CAT as either their primary or secondary drug of use.
 Few people in the other sites reported using this drug.